hhru/api/docs_eng/vacancies.md

 key | type | description
 ---- | --- | --------
-expires_at| string | date and time of vacancy posting termination response_notifications | logical | whether to notify manager on new responses hidden | logical | whether the vacancy is deleted (hidden from the archive) can_upgrade_billing_type | logical | If the vacancy billing type can be upgraded
+expires_at| string | date and time of vacancy posting termination archived_at | string or null | date and time of archiving vacancy response_notifications | logical | whether to notify manager on new responses hidden | logical | whether the vacancy is deleted (hidden from the archive) can_upgrade_billing_type | logical | If the vacancy billing type can be upgraded